Skip to main content

 • “If that is not enough replayability, there is also a custom battle and map generator.”

-The music in the game is praised for its variety and emotional depth, enhancing the overall atmosphere and tension during gameplay.
-Players appreciate the soothing yet exhilarating soundtrack, which complements the intense sound effects of battles, creating an immersive experience reminiscent of tabletop wargaming.
+The music in the game is praised for its variety and emotional depth, enhancing the overall atmosphere and tension during battles.
+Players appreciate the soothing yet exhilarating soundtrack, which complements the intense sound effects of combat, creating an immersive experience reminiscent of engaging tabletop wargaming sessions.
 Overall, the music and sound design are considered first-rate, significantly contributing to the game's appeal.

 • “Music and art are great as well.”